 coconut oil, melted, plus more for greasing the pan

 1 1/2 teaspoons

 almond butter, unsweetened (if oil is separated, stir to combine before using)

 maple syrup, plus more for drizzling

 roughly mashed bananas (about 4 bananas), divided, plus one whole banana

 pinch flaky salt

-- Scrape the batter into the greased pan.
+Scrape the batter into the greased pan.
 Slice the remaining banana into three strips lengthwise, and make a pattern on top of the batter.
 Gently drizzle the banana slices on top with maple syrup, and sprinkle them with a pinch of flaky salt each.
-Place into oven and bake until the cake is puffed up and the center looks set, about 1 hour 30 minutes.
+Place into oven and bake until the cake is puffed up and the center looks set.
+Start checking around 50 minutes, but depending on the ripeness of the bananas and consistency of almond butter you use, it could take up to 80 minutes.
 Let rest for 45 minutes before serving.